Defining Target Product Profiles (TPPs) for Bacteriophage Therapies to treat CF lung infections

 Stakeholder engagement and drafting phase:

-Focus groups and one-to-one interviews with people with CF and their loved ones , clinicians, industry partners, and other key experts to identify needs and define TPP characteristics.
+We carried out focus groups and one-to-one interviews with people living with CF, their families and loved ones, clinicians, industry partners, and other experts.
+These discussions helped identify unmet needs and define the key characteristics of the TPPs.

 03